Kari Chisholm: Political consultancy and BlueOregon

 Between 2006 and 2011, Chisholm was paid nearly $400,000 by state and local Democratic candidates.

-Chrisholm last posted on BlueOregon in 2020, and the site has not been updated since.
+Chisholm last posted on BlueOregon in 2020, and the site has not been updated since.

 In 2023 Chisholm was selected to serve on a committee to draft the district lines which would form the geographic basis of Portland's new form of government.

-College football commentary

-Chisholm is known as a leading commentator on the Heisman Trophy, the award given annually to the most outstanding college football player.
-His site, Stiff Arm Trophy, correctly projected the winner of each Heisman contest for twelve consecutive years.
-Chisholm's projections have been referenced on ESPN and in Sports Illustrated.

 Personal life

 He lives in Portland, Oregon with his wife and their son.